| Date | Description of Task | Hours |

 knowledgeable in so many areas of aircraft construction.

+With Kyle's letter of approval, we returned him to the airport.
 After a great Mexican food lunch, Jim and I returned home and

 riveted the top skins.
 Like the right wing, we